giorgiopapini/netdump/README.md

 | `-delete` | str | Delete a custom dissector (delete file) |

 ### ```save```
-This command is used to save scanned packets in a .pcap file.
+This command is used to save scanned packets to a .pcap file.
 The following table lists the allowed arguments for this command.

 | Arg | Value | Description |